 - talks given by specialists in their fields.

 Involving the FIS community

 The FIS community as a whole is involved in these issues, including thanks to the Green Committee that gathers a dozen of volonteers and publishes a Green Gazette on a regular basis.

 3 main axes of work have been defined for the 2018-2021 period:

 - Saving resources and renewable energy

-For its upcoming 8th annual Gala, FIS has chosen to promote Sustainable Development and will raise funds for 3 distinct sustainability projects across its campuses.
+For its upcoming 8th annual Gala converted into an online auction, FIS has chosen to promote Sustainable Development and will raise funds for 3 distinct sustainability projects across its 4 campuses.